ArnaudBuchholz/reserve/doc/testing ui5/Building a platform.md

 Regarding ui5 resources, this first version simply **proxifies** the UI5 content delivery repository using REserve's `url` handler.

-> For **perfomance** reasons and to support **additional resources** such as libraries, the UI5 mappings will become more complex.
-This will be detailled in a separate article and it explains why the definition is isolated.
+> For **performance** reasons and to support **additional resources** such as libraries, the UI5 mappings will become more complex.
+This will be explained in a separate article and it elucidates why the definition is isolated.

 ```javascript
 'use strict'